hdlugas/MZsearch/README.md

 ```

 <a name="process-data"></a>
-### 3.1 Obtain LC-MS/MS or -MS library from MGF, mzML, or cdf file
+### 3.1 Obtain LC-MS/MS or GC-MS library from MGF, mzML, or cdf file
 To obtain a CSV file of LC-MS/MS spectra in the format necessary for spectral library matching from raw data in the form of an mgf, mzML, or cdf file, one can run:
 ```
 python build_library.py \